lelebus/website-msh/content/en/offers/immacolata.md

 ## Special Stays:

-- **2 nights** in a double room starting from €180 per person, half-board treatment;
+- **3 nights** in a double room starting from €249 per person, half-board treatment;
-- **3 nights** in a double room starting from €240 per person, half-board treatment;
+- Children up to 12 years (not completed): €50 per day, 3rd and 4th bed in room with parents
-- Children: €55 per day.
+- Children up to 1 year (not completed): €20 per day.

 :conditions